shaunpersad/docker-tutorial/README.md

 ```bash
 CMD [ "node", "index.js" ]
 ```
+When the command is run, you'll see `Hello World!` output in the terminal.

 Also notice that the app exited immediately.
 This is the typical behavior of a node app that is not expecting any I/O.
 If we were building an express app or some other app that listened to a port, the container would have stayed up.